ethan-mcq/nf-plasmidsaurus-plasmid/README.md

 ```
 These are all required input parameters for the pipeline to run, except for the Docker profile. `--genome_size` would be replaced with your estimated genome size.

+Docker and Nextflow installation how-tos can be found in `documentation/`

 **CAVEAT:** Again, in the interest of time, I have not built in error catching for `FLYE` or `TRYCYCLER RECONCILE`.
 If the command exits with the test data, simply rerun the code as it is likely an error from contig creation by Trycycler. <3

 ## Outputs